-36 months after the first retail owner first takes delivery of the motorhome from an authorized dealership or after the odometer reaches 36,000 miles, whichever occurs first.
-Any action for breach of this warranty or any implied warranties must be commenced not more than 37 months after breach.
+36 months after the first retail owner first takes delivery of the motorhome from an authorized dealership OR after the odometer reaches 36,000 miles, whichever occurs first.
+Any action for breach of this warranty or any implied warranties must be commenced not more than 37 months after you first take delivery.
 Some states do not allow the reduction of the time when a breach of warranty claim must be commenced, so the reduction in time when a breach of warranty claim must be commenced may not apply to you.